Kadic Hospital

 The erstwhile Kadic Hospital, also known as Kadic Medical Centre, was an urban, private, hospital in Kampala, the capital of Uganda and the largest city in that country.
 The hospital was taken over by Victoria Hospital Limited and renamed UMC Victoria Hospital in January 2017.
-Following the commissioning of the newly constructed state-of-art UMC Victoria Hospital across the road, the facility was decommissioned in January 2018 and is expected to be re-opened soon.
-UMC Victoria Hospital set-up a dedicated COVID centre inside the erstwhile Kadic Hospital to serve patients during the COVID-19 pandemic in 2020-2021.
+Following the commissioning of the newly constructed state-of-art UMC Victoria Hospital, located across the road, was decommissioned in January 2018 and reopened in 2025 as the Annex Wing of UMC Victoria Hospital.
+This wing now provides a variety of services, including the Children's Clinic, Physiotherapy, Refine Skin Clinic, Dental Clinic, and UMC Opticals.
+Additionally, a dedicated COVID-19 Annex Wing was established during 2020-21 to support the response and care for patients during the COVID-19 pandemic.

 Location

-The hospital is located on Kira Road, in the Bukoto neighborhood, on Naguru Hill, in Kampala, Uganda's capital city.
+The hospital is located on Plot number 86, Kira Road, in the Bukoto neighborhood, on Naguru Hill, in Kampala, Uganda's capital city.
 This is about 4 km east of Mulago National Referral Hospital.
 The coordinates of Kadic Hospital are: 0°20'59.0"N, 32°36'15.0"E (Latitude:0.349717; Longitude:32.604159).